yuanz03/tp/docs/DeveloperGuide.md

 * 1a.
 The player name is missing.

     * 1a1.
-PlayBook shows the message: "Missing <player_name> for search command."
+PlayBook shows an error message.

       Use case ends.

 * 1b.
 The player name is invalid (contains non-letter characters).

     * 1b1.
-PlayBook shows the message: "<player_name> can only contain letters and spaces!"
+PlayBook shows an message.

       Use case ends.

 * 2a.
 No player matches the given name.

     * 2a1.
-PlayBook shows the message: "No such player, <player_name>, exists in the PlayBook."
+PlayBook shows an error message.

       Use case ends.